-You can still choose not to register a general practitioner, but your medical fees will be higher, and you will receive a lower rate of reimbursement from the social security system.
+You can still choose not to register with a general practitioner, but your medical fees will be higher and you will receive a lower rate of reimbursement from the social security system.

 As this requirement only applies to those 16+ years of age then you are free to take children below this age to any doctor you wish, at any time, without financial penalty.

 The process of registering with a doctor takes place when you join the health system through your local Caisse Primaire d’Assurance Maladie (CPAM).
 They will give you a form to complete, which should be returned via your doctor when you make a visit.

 You can also download the Déclaration de choix du médecin traitant, which you can complete and take along to the local doctor of your choice.

 However, a doctor has the choice of whether or not to accept a patient, and with many GPs under pressure, there is no guarantee that you will be able to obtain the GP of your choice.

 It is not unusual for different members of the same family to be registered with separate doctors, e.g. wife registered with female doctor and husband a male doctor.